EasyCreator/EasyCreator.github.io/_posts/2017-10-15-languages-are-gone.md

 title: Languages are gone
 ---

-I have decided to strip out all the EasyCreator extension templates into a special repository.
+I have decided to strip out all the EasyCreator language files into a special repository.

 1) First reason is the amount of maintenance required.
 1) Second is the fact that I believe that all developers are capable of understanding the english terms used in EasyCreator `=;D`